eburgwedel/devonthink-smart-rename/README.md

 # devonthink-smart-rename
 Perl/Apple Script to rename DEVONthink 3 documents based on name, content and date.
+Watch out for Perl dependencies.